quantaproject/quanta/CONTRIBUTING.md

 Communication Channels
 ----------------------

-Most communication about Bitcoin Core development happens on IRC, in the `#bitcoin-core-dev` channel on Libera Chat.
+Most communication about Quanta Core development happens on IRC, in the `#quanta-core-dev` channel on Libera Chat.
 The easiest way to participate on IRC is with the web client, [web.libera.chat](https://web.libera.chat/#bitcoin-core-dev).
 Chat history logs can be found on [https://www.erisian.com.au/bitcoin-core-dev/](https://www.erisian.com.au/bitcoin-core-dev/)